smintz93/Bike-Race-Project_1/README.md

 # Bike-Race-Project_1

 // Basic Rules

 Two Player game

 Bike race from one side to the other
 Obstacles in the way
-First bike to get to the finish line wins
+If obstacles are run into --> start from beginning First bike to get to the finish line wins
 First bike to win three races wins the game

+// Set up
+Scoreboard with instructions
+Canvas next to it

 // User

 Moves bikes across the screen
 Has to avoid obstacles (moving potentially)
 The user moves the bikes by using the a,w,d,s keys AND left, up, right, down